 I have been in the internet marketing space since 2007 and have done everything from affiliate marketing to dropshipping.
 I must have created hundreds of online businesses and most of them failed.
 Along the way, I became very skilled in designing websites, writing copy, SEO, social media, and all other facets of digital marketing.

-In 2012, I launched a digital marketing firm called the Worldwide Agency and steadily grew my client base one project at a time.
+In 2012, I launched a digital marketing firm called the USA Marketing Pros and steadily grew my client base one project at a time.
 My clients ranged from startups, law firms, and all the way up to enterprise-level brands that are globally known.
 One thing I noticed that was similar between all my clients, is that no matter how much revenue they brought in every month, every single one of them was always looking for digital solutions at the lowest possible cost; and not wanting to spend money on new emerging marketing trends.
 A good example of this, that many people can still remember, is that when Facebook first came on the scene many businesses thought it was a joke to have their company actively on the platform.

 If you really want to grow quickly you need to reach out to others in your niche and create partnerships.
 Sure, you won’t get 100% of the revenue from every sale, but you will get upwards of 100x more sales with every partner you sign up for.